 “To photograph is to appropriate the thing photographed” Susan Sontag.

-“To tell someone how to make art is the first form of appropriation” David Boyce.
+“To tell someone how to make art is the finest form of appropriation” David Boyce.

 I have, since I first became aware of them, been taken with the work of Yoko Ono and Sol LeWitt.
 Particularly their use of “instructions”.
 I have been drawn to the way this begins as simplicity and minimal gestures.
 Coupled with this is the potential for the work to take on multiple forms depending on the way the work is interpreted and produced by different people.
 Making art can be a lonely experience, making something in the knowledge it may be interacted with in a multitude of ways can be enticing and gratifying.

-I have been thinking on this particular process a lot over the last few years, particularly as a while back I ran a workshop for people who wanted to refine and clarify their personal vision and direction in their photographic practice.
-As part of the workshop I assigned a range of tasks and exercises to help encourage the participants to think about what, how and why they were doing what they do.
+I have been thinking about this particular process a lot over the last few years, particularly as a while back I ran a workshop for people who wanted to refine and clarify their personal vision and direction in their photographic practice.
+As part of the workshop, I assigned a range of tasks and exercises to help encourage the participants to think about what, how, and why they were doing what they do.
 Some tasks were technical, others more abstract, thinking exercises.
 The workshop was fun, and I was reminded that a great way to learn is to teach.